sajjanjyothi/newsfeeder/README.md

 API's can be found in api/news.yaml in Open API spec 3 version, Which can be viewed on any API viewer

 # Authentication scheme for API
-At the moment it supports bearer authentication which is exposed as environment variable in docker-compose
+At the moment it supports bearer authentication which is exposed as environment variable in docker-compose , This can be changed to vault or secrets within kubernetes cluster

 # API Examples